-If God is calling you to become a pastor, but you do not see seminary as a reality for you, then you may want to consider becoming a licensed local pastor.
-Local pastors are not ordained but are licensed to preach and conduct divine worship and perform the duties of a pastor.
-They are appointed, but need not make themselves available as itinerant ministers.
-Local pastors may also serve in extension ministries settings.
-They are not elected into membership of the annual conference.
+If God is calling you to become a pastor, but you do not see seminary as the best path for you, then you may want to consider becoming a local pastor.
+When appointed, a local pastor performs the usual duties of a pastor, including:

-A local pastor answers God’s call to serve the mission of Jesus Christ through serving a local congregation in The United Methodist Church.
-When appointed, the local pastor performs the usual duties of a pastor, including preaching and teaching; leading in worship and liturgy; receiving new members; performing the sacraments of baptism and Holy Communion; and the services of marriage (where state laws allow), burial, and confirmation.
-The local pastor’s authority is only within the appointment setting and does not extend beyond it.
-The local pastor is not ordained, and serves under the authority of a license for pastoral ministry after completing the steps outlined below and meeting any annual conference requirements.
+A local pastor answers God’s call to serve the mission of Jesus Christ typically by serving a local congregation in The United Methodist Church.
+They need not make themselves available as itinerant ministers and are not ordained or elected into full membership of the annual conference.
+Additionally, a local pastor’s authority is only within their appointment setting and does not extend beyond it.
+Local pastors serve under the authority of a license for pastoral ministry after completing the steps outlined in ¶ 315 of The Book of Discipline (2016) and meeting any annual conference requirements.